-Bertrand Russell on Power-Knowledge vs. Love-Knowledge, the Essence of Science, and What Makes a Fulfilling Life
+Bertrand Russell on the Two Types of Knowledge and What Makes a Fulfilling Life

 By Maria Popova